zakuArbor/blog/_posts/development/2021-12-26-link-attack.md

 3 bits for each owner type.
 So shifting `st_mode` by 6 bits will remove the ACL bits for the group and other type.
 So the first 3 bits (from the right) will be the read, write, and execute bit for the owner.
 However, `st_mode` will still contain 7 bits of information for the file mode (i.e. the file type and attributes).
 To clear the bits, perform a bitwise and operation with the hexadecimal 7 (i.e. binary: 0 000 000 000 000 111) to clear the unneeded bits.
 So you are left with the 3 bits of interest.
-Since I desire to check if the owner has RWX permission for directories and RW permission for the config file, I check if `st_mode` after all those bit manipulation equals to 7 and 6 respectively (i.e. $110_{2}$ means type has RW permission but to access a directory, the execute bit must be set as well).
+Since I desire to check if the owner has RWX permission for directories and RW permission for the config file, I check if `st_mode` after all those bit manipulation equals to 7 and 6 respectively (i.e. 110 (binary) means type has RW permission but to access a directory, the execute bit must be set as well).

 ```c
 if ( ((st->st_mode >> 6) & 0x7) != 7) { //owner